 Mary Magdalen House Staff

-Mary Magdalen House is made up of three full-time and five part-time staff, and many volunteers.
+Mary Magdalen House is made up of four full-time and five part-time staff, and many volunteers.
 The volunteers provide critical support and much-needed help to the staff in their work for the poor.
 Mary Magdalen House depends heavily on its volunteers; we could not provide the services we do without their important assistance.

 Executive Director of Mary Magdalen House